vashishtJatin/Chatbot/README.md

 ---

-Replace `<repository-url>` and `<repository-directory>` with the actual URL of your repository and the name of the directory where the project is located.
+Replace `https://github.com/vashishtJatin/Chatbot/` and `Chatbot` with the actual URL of your repository and the name of the directory where the project is located.
 Adjust any sections as necessary to better fit your project's specifics.